druleton/druleton/README.md

 ## Requirements
-The skeleton requires at least a bash to run.
+The skeleton requires at least bash to run.

 [See skeleton requirements][link-requirements].